Epie–Atissa people: History

-The Epie language is recorded sometime in the 1970s to have had about 12000 speakers spread from Igbogene to Amarata, but within the last 30 years the numbers of living speakers have greatly reduced.
-Though there is no current record of the numbers of speakers, the Epie language is not spared from the global epidemic that has befallen most of the world's little languages.
+The Epie language is recorded sometime in the 1970s to have had about 12,000 speakers spread from Igbogene to Amarata, but within the last 30 years, the numbers of living speakers have greatly reduced.
+Though there is no current record of the numbers of speakers, the Epie language is not spared from the global epidemic that has befallen most of the world's rare, dying languages.
 The lack of teaching and learning of the Epie language have contributed greatly to the decline in the numbers of native speakers.